yukarinoki/cpp-docs.ja-jp/docs/mfc/tn006-message-maps.md

  }
  ```

- Advanced users can handle a range of commands by using a single command handler: [ON_COMMAND_RANGE](reference/message-map-macros-mfc.md#on_command_range) or `ON_COMMAND_RANGE_EX`.
+ Advanced users can handle a range of commands by using a single command handler: [ON_COMMAND_RANGE](reference/message-map-macros-mfc.md#on_command_range) or ON_COMMAND_RANGE_EX.
 See the product documentation for more information about these macros.

 > [!NOTE]
->  ClassWizard supports creating `ON_COMMAND` and `ON_UPDATE_COMMAND_UI` handlers, but it does not support creating `ON_COMMAND_EX` or `ON_COMMAND_RANGE` handlers.
+>  ClassWizard supports creating ON_COMMAND and ON_UPDATE_COMMAND_UI handlers, but it does not support creating ON_COMMAND_EX or ON_COMMAND_RANGE handlers.
 However, Class Wizard will parse and let you browse all four command handler variants.

 ## Control Notification Messages
  Messages that are sent from child controls to a window have an extra bit of information in their message map entry: the control's ID.
 The message handler specified in a message map entry is called only if the following conditions are true:

--   The control notification code (high word of `lParam`), such as BN_CLICKED, matches the notification code specified in the message-map entry.
+-   The control notification code (high word of *lParam*), such as BN_CLICKED, matches the notification code specified in the message-map entry.

--   The control ID (`wParam`) matches the control ID specified in the message-map entry.
+-   The control ID (*wParam*) matches the control ID specified in the message-map entry.

  Custom control notification messages may use the [ON_CONTROL](reference/message-map-macros-mfc.md#on_control) macro to define a message map entry with a custom notification code.
 This macro has the form